meganlavallee/Responsiveness/README.md

 Portfoilo deployment will be on webpage through Github.
 Users will be able to view items throughout my coding camp experience.

 Conclusion:
 Portfolio is a great way to showcase progression of my work from earlier to now.
+This application is a mobile resume for anyone who is visual and looking into what someones work looks like.
+Storing and showcasing your best work is important in a skill set that can not be demonstrated in words.

 Link to deployed app
 https://meganlavallee.github.io/Responsiveness/